Skip to main content

 True prepaid costs range from 18-25¢/kWh depending on usage.
 Light users (500 kWh/month) pay more per unit because daily fees spread across fewer kWh.
 Heavy users (2,000 kWh/month) see lower per-unit costs because fixed fees get diluted.
 Regular post-paid plans run 8-13¢/kWh for comparison.

-Providers with lower or no daily fees give better value for light users.
-Check the EFL document for "daily service charge" and "monthly meter charge" — those fees hit you whether you use power or not.
+Companies with lower or no daily fees give better value for light users.
+Check the EFL document for "daily service charge" and "monthly meter charge" - those fees hit you whether you use power or not.
 Some plans charge $0.50/day while others charge $1.99/day, a $45/month difference.

 Do prepaid electricity rates change with the season?